The Best Free Things to do in St. Louis

 While there is a fee to ride the tram the top of the arch or take in a movie about the arch construction, the park grounds and the Gateway Arch Museum are completely free!
 The museum is interactive and educational for all ages to learn about the history and culture of the area.
 Kids can even earn a junior ranger badge.

 Bonus Tips: Allow extra time to go through security to enter the museum or tram.
 If you decide to ride the tram, book tickets in advance as they often sell out.
 Parking is available in several garages, along the streets downtown, or on Laclede’s Landing.
 We usually park in the street along Kiener Plaza for short visits, in one of the lots on Laclede’s Landing, or in the Stadium East Garage which has a special rate if you validate your ticket by the Explore St. Louis booth in the lower level of the lobby.
 Metered parking downtown is free on Sundays and holidays.
-The Old Courthouse is also an amazing part of the national park, but is currently closed for renovations.
+The Old Courthouse is also an amazing part of the national park and is free to visit too!

 St. Louis Zoo

-While general admission is free, there is a charge for special attractions such as the train, Dinosaur exhibit, Stingrays, and Sea Lion show.
+While general admission is free, there is a charge for special attractions such as the train, giraffe feeding, Stingrays, and Sea Lion show.
 Combo packages are available for purchase.
 There is also a charge for parking in the zoo lots.
 However, you can park along the streets next to the zoo in Forest Park for free!

-Bonus Tips: Reservations are no longer required, but mid-day on holidays and weekends can be very busy.
+Bonus Tips: Holidays and weekends can be very busy, go early or go late afternoon.
 Free street parking is easy to find if you arrive early near the zoo’s opening time.
 Parking in either of the two zoo lots does have a fee.
-Crowds are much smaller and the animals are often active.
+Crowds are much smaller and the animals are often active in the mornings.
 Note that some exhibits may not open or certain animals may not be out until 30-60 minutes after opening.
 Before COVID, certain special exhibits, carousel, etc. were free the first hour, but that is no longer the case.
 You can bring in your own food and drinks as refreshments are pricey.

 St. Louis Science Center